-Richmont has developed a network of counseling centers housed in churches of a variety of denominations throughout the Atlanta and Chattanooga metropolitan areas.
-Additionally, Richmont houses the Henegar Counseling Center and Richmont Trauma Center.
+Richmont houses the Henegar Counseling Center and Richmont Trauma Center.
 Through these centers Richmont faculty, doctoral and master's level clinicians, and student interns (under the supervision of licensed mental health professionals) provide counseling to individuals, families, and groups.

 These counseling centers provide mental health services to both the general public and student community.
 Additionally, they serve as a laboratory for the development and implementation of spiritual transformation within the standards of professional mental health practice.
 All of these counseling centers, as possible internship sites, also provide students a context in which to develop and practice the skills taught in the academic curriculum in the School of Counseling.